Bhutan Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs - Bhutan has zero tolerance with severe penalties including long prison sentences
+- Narcotics and drugs - zero tolerance policy

 Restricted Items